 Treatment and prognosis

 Epiploic appendagitis is a self limiting disease, and thus correct identification on CT prevents unnecessary surgery 2.
-Although it sometimes mimics acute abdominal diseases for which surgery is required, treatment options for epiploic appendagitis often do not include surgery,
+Although it sometimes mimics acute abdominal diseases for which surgery is required, treatment options for epiploic appendagitis often do not include surgery; it usually reponds well to NSAIDs.

 Imaging differential considerations include: